-In modern times, the cake like bread became popular in the USA in the 1930s with resurgence, thirty years later.
+In modern times, the cake-like bread became popular in the USA in the 1930s with the resurgence, thirty years later.
 It's also popular in Australia, where they even eat it for breakfast and it is a traditional snack in Hawaii.
 This confection is easy to make and bakes quickly as the leavening agent is baking soda rather than yeast and no kneading is required.

 Get that.
 No yeast.